pumpkin halwa, kaddu ka halwa

-Pumpkin and moong dal are made for each other.
+pumpkin and moong dal are made for each other.
 Both denote a symbol of festivity and divinity.
-Both are used towards the preparation of naivedhyam during festivals.
+Both are used towards the preparation of naivedhyam/ prasadam during festivals.

-This Pumpkin halwa with moong dal recipe is my own which I developed years ago and is surely prepared atleast once a year.
+pumpkin halwa with moong dal recipe is my own which I developed years ago and is surely prepared at least once a year.

-This Pumpkin halwa gets a unique taste which cannot be related to any another dessert.
-I have not used any artificial colors, the bright color you see is from the pumpkin
+pumpkin halwa gets a unique taste which cannot be related to any another dessert.
+I have not used any artificial colors, the bright color you see is from the pumpkin.

 To prepare this halwa, you need to be really patient as it needs constant stirring, an exercise to your arms.
 But the results are worth, trust me.